 Area Chair Responsibilities

 1. Solicit proposals in your area for the upcoming NEPCA conference.
-These proposals should be sent to both you and the conference Program Chair.
 Get details on the upcoming conference.

-3. As you receive proposals, evaluate them for worthiness and recommend to the Program Chair whether or not the proposal is worthy of inclusion in the fall program.
+3. Occasionally go into the shared folder of submitted CFPs to evaluate them for worthiness and recommend to the Program Chair whether or not a proposal should be included in the conference.
 Please note: The program committee makes the final call on accepting or rejecting proposals.
 We almost always accept the area chair recommendation, but sometimes have to reject papers that don’t fit into a conference panel slot.
 Please advise applicants that they will hear from the Program Chair by early July.

 4. If you have enough good proposals to fashion an entire panel (generally, this would be three 20-minute presentations), recommend that panel to the Program Chair.
 Complete panels are almost always accepted in their entirety, though we request that not all panelists come from the same institution.